SNirGH/Binary-Tree/README.md

 ## Methods
 1. By Level - The first solution generates a tree by the number of levels the user enters.
 2. By Node - The second soltuion generates a tree by the number of nodes the user enters.

+# Learning experience
+This project was also used to learn about smart pointers, namespaces, and binary trees.